Stevie Wright

+History

 Early years: 1964–69

 Wright was born in Leeds, England, in 1947 to George Wright and Dorothy Wright (née Longden).
-His family migrated to Melbourne, Victoria, Australia, when he was nine.
+His family migrated to Melbourne, Australia, when he was nine.
 They moved to Sydney in 1960 and lived in Villawood near the Villawood Migrant Hostel.
-He was lead vocalist for local band, The Outlaws, and by 1964 had formed Chris Langdon & the Langdells, which initially played The Shadows-styled surf music but converted to beat music under the influence of The Beatles.
+He was lead vocalist for local band The Outlaws, and by 1964 had formed Chris Langdon & the Langdells, which initially played The Shadows-styled surf music but converted to beat music under the influence of The Beatles.

 After a Langdells performance, Wright met the Dutch-born Johannes Hendrikus Jacob van den Berg (later Harry Vanda), who was staying at Villawood Migrant Hostel, and his compatriot Dingeman van der Sluys (later Dick Diamonde).
 This introduction was arranged by their first manager, Alan Kissick.
 The pair convinced Wright to form a band with Vandenberg's friend and fellow hostel resident Scottish-born George Young.
 Together with another Englishman, Gordon "Snowy" Fleet, they formed the Easybeats in mid-1964.
 The initial line-up of the Easybeats was Diamonde on bass guitar, Fleet on drums, Vanda on guitar, Wright on vocals and Young on guitar.

 During his time with the Easybeats, Wright was popularly and affectionately known as "Little Stevie".
-Early hits for the Easybeats were co-written by Wright with bandmate Young, including, "She's So Fine" (No. 3, 1965), "Wedding Ring" (No. 7, 1965), "Women (Make You Feel Alright)" (No. 4, 1966), "Come and See Her" (No. 3, 1966), "I'll Make You Happy" (track on Easyfever EP, No. 1, 1966), and "Sorry" (No. 1, 1966).
+Early hits for the Easybeats were co-written by Wright with bandmate Young, including "She's So Fine" (No. 3, 1965), "Wedding Ring" (No. 7, 1965), "Women (Make You Feel Alright)" (No. 4, 1966), "Come and See Her" (No. 3, 1966), "I'll Make You Happy" (track on Easyfever EP, No. 1, 1966), and "Sorry" (No. 1, 1966).

-He was lead vocalist on their only international hit "Friday on My Mind", which peaked at No. 1 in Australia in 1966.
-It made No. 6 in UK, Top 10 in Germany, the Netherlands, France and Italy and Top 20 in the US in 1967.
+He was lead vocalist on their only international hit, "Friday on My Mind", which peaked at No. 1 in Australia in 1966.
+It made No. 6 in the UK, Top 10 in Germany, the Netherlands, France and Italy and Top 20 in the US in 1967.
 In 2001, the song was voted the Best Australian Song of All Time by the Australasian Performing Right Association, Wright was renowned for his energetic stage performance, which included acrobatic back-flips and mod dance moves.
-The Easybeats disbanded in UK in 1969 with Vanda & Young becoming freelance musicians, songwriters and producers.
+The Easybeats disbanded in the UK in 1969 with Vanda & Young becoming freelance musicians, songwriters and producers.

 Aside from tracks for the Easybeats, Wright and George Young also wrote "Step Back" for Johnny Young (no relation) and his band Kompany, released in May 1966, which peaked at No. 1.